Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-08-16-building-a-mud-part-1/index.md

 ### An admission of over-enthusiastic guilt

 I actually designed the MVP after I'd already got started hacking together some basic code.
-A result of this is that I've added unneccessary complexity to the project before I've even started.
-To solve this I'll need to remove that complexity a this stage and re-impliment it later.
+A result of this is that I've added unnecessary complexity to the project before I've even started.
+To solve this I'll need to remove that complexity a this stage and re-implement it later.
 For example, I've already started writing a TCPServer listener, and each room actually generates random exits, and the player class has controls to allow directional movement, which won't be useful until different exits have meaning.

 The lesson learned?
 Hash out the MVP on paper before hacking around with code.
 It can also be a good idea to hash out your basic class diagrams too, so lets do that now.